Homeowner HVAC Maintenance

 Replace Home Humidifier Pad

 Another homeowner HVAC maintenance item that can be performed for homes that have humidifiers is to periodically look over the humidifier unit.
+Humidifying the otherwise dry winter indoor air adds to the indoor air quality.
 The most common permanently installed humidifier for residential HVAC systems is referred to as a bypass humidifier that is mounted across the supply and return duct work down by the furnace.
 There is a small copper water line that supplies water to the humidifier.
 These water lines can develop drips or leaks where water drips onto the duct work, or the furnace, or the floor.
 Standing water is a source of biological growth and should be addressed as soon as it is found.

 The bypass humidifier has a pad inside that facilitates the humidification process.
 Humidifier filter pads are composed of multiple layers of tightly woven metallic mesh.
 Most designs of humidifier filter pads have a type of granular clay coating over the wire mesh.
 The clay coating helps to provide for optimal water absorption.
 Water from the water line is directed to the top of the humidifier filter pad and the water trickles down the wire mesh pad.
 The clay layer helps to slow down the trickling water so that the water is exposed to the warm air passing through the humidifier pad longer and thus is more likely to be taken up by the passing air and raising the humidity level of the air.
 For the majority of residential applications, changing these humidifier filter pads annually is recommended.